 PS: sorry for the wall text but I tried to be as accurate as I could with the findings from my testings :P

-#20 Updated by magumagu9 almost 5 years ago
+#20 Updated by magumagu9 about 5 years ago

 The reason that games still stutter even with that PR is that the amount of emulated time allocated for a read is based on a model of how the Wii drive works, not on the amount of time your PC drive takes.
 If the PC drive takes too long, it intentionally blocks, so read times are consistent from the perspective of the game.
 We would prefer not to change that, at least not for the default configuration; inaccurate timings can cause glitches in games.